vetrek/SmartNet/README.md

     )
 )
 ```
-Equivalent of https://api.example.com/person with body equal to:
+Equivalent of https://api.example.com/person with the following body:

 ```json
 {